turingschool/curriculum/source/projects/blogger.markdown

 ### Listing Articles by Tag

 The links for our tags are showing up, but if you click on them you'll get our old friend, the "No action responded to show.
 Actions:" error.
+Alternatively, if you used the generator, no error appears.
+Instead the message "Find me in app/views/tags/show.html.er".
+In the later, the generator created the action and a view, but it does not do anything.
 Open up your `app/controllers/tags_controller.rb` and add a a `show` method like this:

 ```ruby
   def show